The price of b2b subscriptions must increase. But this doesn’t need to damage relationships with customers.

 – craft the product features and packages that people are willing to pay for

-– go to town to make sure teams land the price rises aligned to value
+– make sure teams land the price rise by aligning to customer value

 – create an expansion runway with cross/upsell and add on